November 1-3rd, 2017, UPEACE Campus in Costa Rica

 Want to find or work further with your ‘WHY’ and purpose?
 Are you ready to better understand your personal talents and signature strengths?
-Ready to take that next step, reflect on your leadership style and be inspired?
-Come and join us at a unique place in a magical setting, the UPEACE Campus.
-Experience connection, co-creation, learning and global networking with a great team facilitators and fellow-participants.
+Are you ready to take that next step, reflect on your leadership style and be inspired?
+Come join us in a unique place in a magical setting on the UPEACE Campus.
+Experience connection, rejuvenation, co-creation, learning, and global networking with a great team facilitators and fellow-participants.

 This seminar focuses on a human paradigm of leadership – the ability to connect with people you work with, to see how things look from their perspective, to engage and motivate them appealing to their strengths and passions.
 Today’s “positive” leader is able to unleash the potential of each individual in the organization.